With 3 free, no-download apps, discover the story of D-Day: the Normandy Landings of June 6, 1944.

-In addition to the many sites and museums in the Battle of Normandy area, we’ve selected 3 apps for you to discover the D-Day on your smartphone.
+In addition to the many sites and museums in the Battle of Normandy area, we’ve selected the following 3 apps for you to discover D-Day on your smartphone.

 Historical content for adults, children and teenagers.

-As a family, you’ll take the time to listen to the testimonies of local residents as they recount their memories of the Second World War.
+We invite you and your family to take the time to listen to the stories of local residents who describe their memories of the Occupation and Liberation of their village.

-The discovery of testimonies and archive images will help your children better understand why so many young people committed themselves to Freedom.
+What’s more, discovering the testimonies and archive images will give your children a better understanding of why so many young people enlisted for Freedom.

-• accessible on smartphone, tablet or computer from your sofa or in front of the D-Day Beaches,
+• accessible on smartphone, tablet or computer from the comfort of your sofa or in front of the D-Day landing beaches

 Let’s go for the top 3 apps to discover D-DAY